Eric Anderson (actor)

-Eric Anderson (born December 14, 1972) is an American actor and singer.
-On Broadway, he has originated roles in Waitress, Kinky Boots, The Last Ship, Rocky, and Soul Doctor, and was nominated for a Drama Desk Award for Outstanding Actor in a Musical.
-He portrayed Mr. O’Malley in The Greatest Showman (2017).
+Eric Anderson (born December 14, 1972) is an American actor.
+On Broadway, he has originated roles in Waitress, Kinky Boots, The Last Ship, Rocky, Soul Doctor, and The Great Gatsby and was nominated for a Drama Desk Award for Outstanding Actor in a Musical.
+He portrayed Mr. O'Malley in The Greatest Showman (2017).
+In 2022, he took over the role of Harold Zidler in the jukebox musical Moulin Rouge! on Broadway.